 3. Apple (NASDAQ: AAPL)

 Staying on the tech trend, Apple is next on the list.
-With a market cap of more than $2.12 trillion, the tech giant is one of the largest companies in the world, and like the stocks mentioned above and the majority of those mentioned below, it has become a household name.
+With a market cap of more than $2.46 trillion, the tech giant is one of the largest companies in the world, the largest company listed on the Dow Jones Industrial Average, and like the stocks mentioned above and the majority of those mentioned below, it has become a household name.

 As you likely know, Apple is the creator of the iPhone, iPad, and Mac computers, with the iPhone representing the vast majority of the company’s revenue.